 Is Poland's place on the speculative fiction scene fact or fantasy?
-The legacy of Stanisław Lem is brought far into the future, with a number of literary talents making their mark on the world
+The legacy of Stanisław Lem has been brought far into the future, with a number of literary talents making their mark on the world.

-In the beginning of the nineties the science fiction genre was predominant in the Polish fantasy literature scene.
-In those days the works of Stanisław Lem and Edmund Wnuk-Lipiński still had a strong resonance among authors.
-Even though the Janusz A. Zajdel Polish Fandom Awards were most often given to the fantasy author Andrzej Sapkowski, science fiction novels by such writers as Tomasz Kołodziejczak, Rafał A. Ziemkiewicz or Marek S. Huberath were also eagerly reached for.
-In those days the specifically Polish genre of clerical fiction, which referred to religious themes, also had a spell of popularity thanks to such authors as Wojciech Szyda and Huberath.
+In the beginning of the 1990s, the science fiction genre was predominant in the Polish fantasy literature scene.
+In those days, the works of Stanisław Lem and Edmund Wnuk-Lipiński still had a strong resonance among authors.
+Even though the Janusz A. Zajdel Polish Fandom Awards were most often given to the fantasy author Andrzej Sapkowski, science fiction novels by such writers as Tomasz Kołodziejczak, Rafał A. Ziemkiewicz or Marek S. Huberath were also the subject of enthusiasm.
+The specifically Polish genre of clerical fiction, which referred to religious themes, also had a spell of popularity thanks to such authors as Wojciech Szyda and Huberath.

-At the beginning of the new century Jacek Dukaj became a new, consistent winner of the Polish Fandom Awards, nudging the author of the Witcher Saga out of the top spot.
+At the beginning of the new century, Jacek Dukaj became a new, consistent winner of the Polish Fandom Awards, nudging the author of the Witcher Saga out of the top spot.
 A change in readers’ tastes was evident.
-After years of fascination with science fiction, fantasy began to increase in popularity, ringing on more tales of elves, dwarves and magical realms.
-This was chiefly the result of the energetic actions of the Lublin-based publishing house Fabryka Słów.
-This company was founded in 2001 and quickly became serious competition for the undisputed leader of the market SuperNOWA.
+After years of fascination with science fiction, fantasy began to increase in popularity, with more tales of elves, dwarves and magical realms.
+This was chiefly the result of the energetic actions of the Lublin-based publishing house Fabryka Słów (Word Factory).
+This company was founded in 2001 and quickly became serious competition for the undisputed leader of the market, SuperNOWA.

 Fabryka Słów achieved this by issuing highly entertaining books that quickly became popular with readers.
 Jacek Piekara wrote a successful cycle of stories about the adventures of the inquisitor Mordimer Madderdin.
-Andrzej Pilipiuk conquered the bestseller lists with his trademark character, the ever drunk Jakub Wędrowycz.
-Maja Lidia Kossakowska writes in the style of angel fantasy (archangels Gabriel and Michael are among the protagonists of her stories as is the destructive Daimon Frey) and her husband Jarosław Grzędowski is the author of the cycle Master of the Ice Garden, the first tome of which appeared in 2005.
+Andrzej Pilipiuk conquered the bestseller lists with his trademark character, the ever-drunken Jakub Wędrowycz.
+Maja Lidia Kossakowska writes in the style of angel fantasy (the archangels Gabriel and Michael are amongst the protagonists of her stories, as is the destructive Daimon Frey), and her husband, Jarosław Grzędowski,is the author of the cycle Master of the Ice Garden, the first tome of which appeared in 2005.

-As was the case with other genres of literature, Polish speculative fiction evolved.
+As with other genres of literature, Polish speculative fiction evolved.
 However this time the process wasn’t uniform.
-Each respective author chose his or her own unique paths.
+Each respective author chose his or her own unique path.

 On average fantasy books have considerably larger editions than science fiction or horror publications, following a worldwide trend for catering to the youth market.
 This group of readers values simplicity and expects literature to be entertaining and relaxing.
 That is not the case with science fiction and its tendency to challenge the reader.